Click Here Shop at Stormsurf!

 • Global (whole planet),

-• Hemispheric (e.g. Pacific, North Pacific, South Atlantic etc),
+• Hemispheric (e.g. North Pacific, South Atlantic, North Atlantic, etc)

-• Regional (e.g. Northeast Pacific, East Indian Ocean etc)
+• Regional (e.g. Northeast Pacific, East Indian Ocean, Tasman Sea, etc)

-• Locals (Margaret River, Hawaii, South California, Cocoa Beach etc).
+• Locals (Margaret River, Hawaii, South California, Central Florida, West South Africa etc).

 So depending on your need, the data is available at the macro or micro level.

-This is still very much a work in progress with more detailed Wave Model imagery already constructed and waiting in the wings.
+This is and will remain a work in progress with more detailed Wave Model imagery constantly being developed.
 How much actually makes it the public webserver will depend mostly on whether the existing content is used.
-Each set of images requires computer CPU cycles and bandwidth, which in turn cost money.
-So we've focused on images that will benefit a wide audience first and are working our way down to more targeted detailed charts last.
+Each set of images requires computer CPU cycles and bandwidth, which in turn costs money.
+So we focus on images that will benefit a wide audience first and are working our way down to more targeted detailed charts last.

 General Features